-Bulgaria: Tender for second nuclear power plant is likely to be extended26.
-March 2020. / SEE Energy News
+Bulgaria: Tender for second nuclear power plant is likely to be extended, SEE Energy News

 Due to the corona virus outbreak, tender for the selection of investor for the project of Bulgaria’s second nuclear power plant Belene will probably be extended, said Temenuzhka Petkova Bulgarian Minister of Energy.
 All five companies, which previously announced their intention to submit binding offers, are still interested in the project, Minister Petkova stressed.